-The proposed two storey element of the building shall project approximately 1.3 metres beyond the rear elevation of No. 46 and approximately 600mm beyond the rear elevation of No. 48.
-However, this limited degree of projection beyond existing rear elevations will ensure that any additional overshadowing will not be significant.
+The proposed two storey element of the building shall project approximately 800mm beyond the rear elevation of No. 46.
+It will, however, be set back from the existing rear elevation of No. 48.
+The limited degree of projection beyond the existing rear elevation of No. 46, by the two-storey element of the proposal, will ensure that any additional overshadowing will not be significant.